organtic/local-ai-launcher/README.md

 (Open source, AS IS)

 Lightweight launcher for KoboldCPP configs + auto app or URL execution on launch.

-Create multiple AI configurations for fast switching between locAL AI models and setups.
+Create multiple AI configurations for fast switching between models and setups.

 📁 AI Profiles